McKay-Dee Hospital

-In January 2000, McKay-Dee Hospital was recognized by HCIA as one of the best hospitals in an eight-state mountain region.
-The survey of hospitals across the country is conducted annually by HICA Inc., a New York-based national health care research company.

-Ground was broken Wednesday, November 8, 2000 for the Child Development Center at the new McKay-Dee Hospital campus.
-The new center will occupy about 9,000 square feet (plus a playground) northwest of the main facility.
-It will accommodate 122 students compared to the current 65.

-The new McKay-Dee Hospital Center was opened March 20, 2002 with a red ribbon and fireworks.
-Operations at the 3939 Harrison Boulevard address for the previous McKay-Dee Hospital Center came to an end in the early morning hours of March 25, 2002.
-Eight ambulances lined up outside the Emergency Department just before 6 a.m., prepared to transport more than 150 patients to the new hospital.
-The transfer began with the most critical patients first.

 Hospital rating data

 The HealthGrades website contains the clinical quality data for Intermountain McKay-Dee Hospital, as of 2017.
 For this rating section three different types of data from HealthGrades are presented: clinical quality ratings for thirty-one inpatient conditions and procedures, thirteen patient safety indicators and the percentage of patients giving the hospital as a 9 or 10 (the two highest possible ratings).

 For inpatient conditions and procedures, there are three possible ratings: worse than expected, as expected, better than expected.
 For this hospital the data for this category is: